2019-2020 Parent and Student Handbook

 LOCKS AND LOCKERS

+All make-up work will be handled according to the Carroll ISD Grading Guidelines Handbook.
 When students are absent, the work can be made up; however, the level of learning will not be the same as when the student has the opportunity to interact with teachers and classmates.
 Students are responsible for asking all their teachers for make-up assignments.
 Students are allowed one full day “make-up” time for each full day of absence.
-Students that miss partial days for school activities are still required to have their work turned in on time.
-All make-up work will be handled according to the Carroll ISD Grading Guidelines Handbook.

 No medication is provided by the school.
-Medication request forms may be obtained in the school office.
+Medication request forms may be obtained from the school nurse.
 At the end of the school year or the designated period for the medication to be given, the medication must be picked up by the parent/guardian, or it will be destroyed.
 See CISD Medication policy for more information.

 To be promoted from one grade level to the next, a student must have an overall average of 70 or above in all courses taken.
 In addition, students must have a 70 average or above in three of the core classes (math, social studies, science, language arts).